 Step 2: Assemble Materials for Repotting Cactus

 A word about cactus soil is necessary.
-Most garden centers carry cactus soil, which is a mixture of peat, perlite, horticultural vermiculite and added nutrients.
-For a cactus garden, it’s important that the right soil be used.
-A small bag costs about $4 to $5 and goes a long way.
+Most garden centers carry soil specially designed for growing cacti, a mixture of peat, perlite, horticultural vermiculite, and added nutrients.
+For a cactus garden, the right soil must be used.

-Step 4: Remove Cactus From Old Container
+Step 4: Remove Cactus from Old Pot

-Step 5: Place Cactus in New Container
+Step 5: Place Cactus in New Pot

 Step 6: Fill in Soil Around Cactus

 Make sure to fill in the soil all around the cactus.
 Use the bamboo skewer or a long, slender stick to check around the sides of the pot.
 Shake or jiggle the pot to fill the soil in areas with a pocket.
 A gentle tap on the counter or surface will also help the soil settle in the voids between the roots.